themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments.md

 <blockquote class=”blockquote”>Patients with endometriosis often require individualized care over a long-term period, where priorities may change depending upon the type and severity of symptoms, the impact of these symptoms, current or future fertility goals and lifestyle factors.
 Individualized care benefits from a multi-disciplinary network of experts sufficiently skilled in providing advice on and treatment of endometriosis and its associated symptoms, based on the best available knowledge, their extensive experience, and their transparent record of success rates.

-<cite><a href="https://www.ncbi.nlm.nih.gov/pubmed/23528916" target="_blank" rel="noopener noreferrer">-World Endometriosis Society, Consensus on current management of endometriosis.
+<cite><a href="https://www.ncbi.nlm.nih.gov/pubmed/23528916" target="_blank" rel="noopener noreferrer">-Consensus on Current Management of Endometriosis
 </a></cite>

 </blockquote>